Iron-Chromium-Aluminum Resistance Alloys

 0Cr25Al5 resistance wire

-Main Properties and Characteristics of Iron-Chrome-Aluminum(FeCrAl) High Resistance Alloy Material
+Main Properties and Characteristics of Iron-Chromium-Aluminum(FeCrAl) High Resistance Alloy Materials

 (Swipe the screen to view the full table)